djrnmartins/CV/README.md

 **Startup Docker Container:**
-- execute the command `docker compose up --build -d`
+1. Execute the command `docker compose up --build -d`.
+This command will install all depencies so you need to wait a few minutes.
+Open docker Logs window to see the logs.

-**Generate CV Templates:**
+**Update Templates:**
-1) Add the desired templates to *templates* file (One template per line).
+1. Add templates to templates file.
+2. Execute the command `docker-compose exec cv-runner bash ./install.sh`

+**Re-generate CV:**
-2) execute the command `docker compose exec resume-builder bash /usr/src/app/generate.sh`
+1. Execute the command `docker-compose exec cv-runner bash ./generate.sh`